skatejs/skatejs/README.md

 ### Attribute Lifecycle

 An attribute lifecycle definition can take three forms.
-First, it emulates something similar to what we see in the Web Component spec:
+First, it does something similar to what we see in the Web Component spec:

     skate('my-component', {
       attributes: function (element, change) {